sebnitu/vrembem/README.md

 ### CSS

-Next, you'll just need to include the component in your build's Sass manifest file:
+Include the component in your build's Sass manifest file:

 ```scss
 @import "@vrembem/menu";